MISSISSIPPI CODE TITLE 45.

 (b) Street address of all current permanent and temporary residences within state or out of state at which the sex offender resides or habitually lives, including dates of temporary lodgings.
 There is a presumption that a registrant owes a duty of updating registration information if:

-(i) The registrant remains away from a registered address for seven (7) or more consecutive days; or
+(i) The registrant remains away from a registered address for seven (7) or more aggregate days in a (6) month period; or

 (ii) If the registrant remains at another address between the hours of 10:00 p.m. and 6:00 a.m. for more than seven (7) consecutive days;